extrawest/anthropic-claude-chat-bot/README.md

 1. **Chat Model**: Uses Anthropic's Claude 3.5 Sonnet model for generating responses.
 2. **Conversation Memory**: Implements in-memory chat history to maintain context across interactions.
-3. **Message Filtering**: Limits the conversation history to the last 10 messages to manage context length.
 4. **Prompt Templates**: Utilizes ChatPromptTemplate for structuring prompts with system messages and placeholders.
 5. **Runnable Sequences**: Implements a chain of operations using RunnableSequence for processing inputs and generating responses.
 6. **Streaming Responses**: Supports streaming of AI responses for real-time output.